 Small ECW files does not seems to create problems, but for example a 20MB one is enough to replicate it.

-#3 Updated by Nathan Woodrow about 9 years ago
+#3 Updated by Nathan Woodrow over 10 years ago

 - Resolution deleted (

 This is still a issue on my Windows machine.
 The problem seems to have been introduced with the new raster provider as it was working file until then.
 Running latest windows qgis build.